stem-piano/stem-piano-g-main/README.md

 *The platform and code could also adapt to building a range of other unique and innovative musical instruments.*

+"

-## Features
+## Major Features

+* Piano Actions:
-* Works on grand and upright pianos.
+    * Grand or upright pianos.
-* Works with the action separate from the piano or as a silent system in a full piano.
+    * Action separate from the piano or as a silent system in a full piano.
-* Works with a digital keyboard (sensors may need modification).
+    * Digital keyboard (sensors may need modification).
-* Can use as part of creating innovative new musical instruments.
+    * Or, can use as part of creating innovative new musical instruments.
 * Sends data via a single 5-pin serial MIDI.
 * Measures and sends hammer velocity and, optionally, damper velocity over MIDI.
 * Includes three jacks, quarter-inch, for pedals.